langenhagen/explore-with-dmenu/README.md

 # explore-with-dmenu
-A fast and simple file explorer using `dmenu` (https://tools.suckless.org/dmenu/) written in bash.
+A handy and simple file explorer using `dmenu` (https://tools.suckless.org/dmenu) written in bash.

 Use the arrow-keys and type on the keyboard to find items and press `<Enter>` to navigate into folders or to open files with their default applications.
 Press `<ESC>` to exit at anytime.